-Line charts are a great inclusion in a sales pitch deck.
-They are a great help when it comes to analyzing multiple data sets or trends, over a long period of time.
+Line charts are a great inclusion in a sales presentation.
+They are a great help when it comes to analyzing multiple data sets or trends, over a long period.
 The continuous data range is plotted on the Y-axis, and the variable range, which is usually time or duration, is over the X-axis.
 Simple to use and minimalistic in style, there are some ways to make these more noticeable and attractive.

-A line chart is great to use when you need to show continuous data over a number of years.
-It can help you depict data performance in a neat and organized manner, for a specific time period as well.
+A line chart is great to use when you need to show continuous data over several years.
+It can help you depict data performance in a neat and organized manner, for a specific period as well.
 Examples of places where you can use a line chart in a sales pitch deck are:

 There are so many examples of where and when you should use a bar chart to present data: